Jürgen Kuczynski: Publications

-Within Britain his contribution to left wing politics included work on the magazine Labour Monthly, an organ of the Moscow-oriented British Communist Party.
-His international academic reputation gained him access to British establishment figures including, according to one source, Winston Churchill, considered a political maverick, who became prime minister during the war.
-Kuczynski became a natural leader for the German Communists who had sought refuge in the UK from Nazism.
-He maintained regular contacts with the exiled German Communist Party leadership which, during the second half of the 1930s, was based in Paris; he met with them there to exchange ideas.
-Kuczynski who was fluent in English handled relations between the KPD exiles in Britain and the British Communist Party.
+Within Britain his contribution to left wing politics included work on the magazine Labour Monthly, an organ of the Moscow-oriented Communist Party of Great Britain.
+His international academic reputation gained him access to British establishment figures including, according to one source, Winston Churchill, who became prime minister during the war.
+Kuczynski became a natural leader for the German communists who had sought refuge in the UK from Nazism.
+He maintained regular contacts with the exiled KPD leadership which, during the second half of the 1930s, was based in Paris; he met with them there to exchange ideas.
+Kuczynski who was fluent in English handled relations between the KPD exiles in Britain and the CPGB.

 In the spring of 1939, he published in London The Condition of the Workers in Great Britain, Germany and the Soviet Union, 1932-1938, a comparative study of the working classes in the three nations written from a Marxist perspective.
 The book was divided into sections, the first of which compared Britain to the Germany as he called both "finance capital countries" with Britain "is ruled by finance capitalism as a whole and by democratic methods" while Germany "is ruled by the most reactionary section of finance capitalism, the heavy industries, the armament industries and by dictorial methods".
 Kuczynski argued based upon a detailed economic study that productivity for the average worker in Britain rose by 20% between 1932-1937 and in Germany worker productivity rose by 11% in the same period, which he attributed to the fact that many British workers belonged to unions that fought for better treatment while German workers had only the Nazi pseudo-union, the German Labour Front, that represented the interests of management.